 Once you're happy with the appearance of the title slide, you can add more to your presentation.
 To add new slides, click the + button on the upper left side of the screen.
 This creates a new slide with a Title and Body layout.

-Conversely, slides may be deleted by selecting the slide and clicking Edit > Delete, or by right-clicking on the slide thumbnail in the sidebar and clicking Delete slide, or simply by pressing the Delete key while the slide is selected.
+Delete slides by selecting the slide and clicking Edit > Delete.
+Or right-click on the slide thumbnail in the sidebar and clicking Delete slide.
+Or simply press the Delete key while the slide is selected.

 The new slide will be an information slide.
 Add a title that's relevant to the information that you'll put on your slide.

-As for the body text, you'll want to do some additional formatting.
+As for the body text, you'll want to do some more formatting.
 It's a presentation, after all, and long paragraphs detract from the effectiveness of the body of the slide.
-Click the body text box to reveal text options, then click More to reveal additional text options.
+Click the body text box to reveal text options, then click More to reveal more text options.
 This allows you to create a bulleted list.

 Now that the body is formatted correctly, add information to the slide.
 Given you haven't researched the topic the presentation is about, Google Slides has an in-app researching tool accessible via Tools > Explore.

 Add the information you'd like to display to your slides.
-Presentation notes may be added in the field at the bottom for easy access to additional information without cluttering your slides.
+Presentation notes may be added in the field at the bottom for easy access to more information without cluttering your slides.

 The next slide will be a slide with media elements.
 Since media will be added to this slide, the default layout won't be the best fit.
 For this slide, click the arrow button next to the + button, and select a different layout for the slide, most preferably one from the bottom row.
 I'll use Caption.

-Click the arrow button next to the "+" button to view additional layouts.
+Click the arrow button next to the "+" button to view extra layouts.

-Tip: Layouts may be altered later using the Layouts button in the toolbar.
+Tip: Google Slides layouts may be altered later using the Layouts button in the toolbar.

 Let's look at how to use Google Slides to add images to your presentation.
 To add an image, click the Image button in the toolbar, or go to Insert > Image.

 There are several ways to add images to your presentation.
-You can upload your own image from your hard drive, your Google+ account, or Google Drive; you can take a picture using a webcam; or you can search Google, LIFE magazine photo archives, or stock photos in the Insert image panel.
+Upload your own image from your hard drive, your Google+ account, or Google Drive.
+Take a picture using a webcam.
+Or search Google, LIFE magazine photo archives, or stock photos in the Insert image panel.

-Once you find the image you like, click on it and press Select (from archives or stock images) or Open (from the Upload option) to insert it into the presentation.
+Once you find the image you like, click on it and press Select (from archives or stock images).
+Or click Open (from the Upload option) to insert it into the Google presentation.
 There, the image may be resized and rotated to your liking.

 Here's how to use Google Slides to add animations to your presentation.
 Add a transition by clicking on the Transition button in the toolbar.
-An Animations sidebar will appear, and from there you are able to customize the animations in your presentation.
+An Animations sidebar will appear, and from there you can customize the animations in your Google presentation.